Food hygiene guidelines

 PREPARATION, COOKING AND DISPENSING OF FOOD

 A refrigerator is required for the storage of high-risk foods (fish, meat, rice and non-pasteurised dairy products).
 Recommended storage temperatures must be 8°C or below.
 It is the responsibility of each exhibitor to assess the extent of their own operation to ensure that adequate refrigeration/ frozen facilities are provided in conjunction with their operations.
 Where hot food is provided and not to be served to the visitor immediately, hot holding facilities (e.g. bain maries or hot food cupboards) must be provided to maintain a food temperature of 63°C or above.
+You must separate raw food from ready to serve food (high risk) stored in fridges.

 Appliances that run on LPG or mains gas are not permitted - mains electricity must be used.